produccion-y-logistica-semillero/production-planning/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## THIS readme is not structured by now...

+## IMPORTANT
+-   the navigator that controls what's shown in the main page, its on features/main_page/presentation/widgets/main_navigator.dart, there's where the providers of each page are provided